hanghu/HomeIn/README.md

 ###Directory Summary

-**[Data](https://github.com/hanghu/HomeIn/tree/master/Data)** - All data used in analyses is accesible from the data folder.
+**Data:** All data used in analyses is accesible from the data folder.
 The data is described in full in the DATA_DESCRIPTION.md document.

-**[Examples](https://github.com/hanghu/HomeIn/tree/master/Examples)** - This folder contains iPython Notebook walkthroughs of how we cleaned up our data as well as basic examples of how to use each python package.
+**Examples:** This folder contains iPython Notebook walkthroughs of how we cleaned up our data as well as basic examples of how to use each python package.
 A demo of a final map is also included.

-**[HomeIn](https://github.com/hanghu/HomeIn/tree/master/HomeIn)** - All python modules used in the project directory are found in this folder.
+**HomeIn:** All python modules used in the project directory are found in this folder.
 Unit tests are also included for testable modules.

-**[doc](https://github.com/hanghu/HomeIn/tree/master/doc)** - Documentation for the project is found in this folder.
+**doc:** Documentation for the project is found in this folder.
 This includes the project summary, HomeIn logo, and walkthroughs on how to make a map.

-**UsercaseExplication.md** - Use cases and scientific questions answered by the project.
+**UsercaseExplication.md:** Use cases and scientific questions answered by the project.

-**License.txt** - The  MIT license used for this project.
+**License.txt:** The  MIT license used for this project.
 We thought that having open access to the data was important for multiple user bases. (i.e. real estate professionals, potential homeowners, etc.)

 ----